masternoah/3D-Shapes-Formulas-for-Olympiads/README.md

 - Hemisphere and spherical cap

 ## Purpose
-This document is intended as a quick-access resource during practice and contest preparation.
+This document is a quick-access resource for practice and contest preparation.

 ## Notes
 - V denotes volume and S denotes surface area